krummas/DrizzleJDBC/README.md

 * `noPrepStmtCache=true` - Disable prepared statement cache.
 * `stripQueryComments=false` - Disable prepared statement comments stripping.
 * `serverPublicKey=/path/to/publickey` - If sha256 password is used, the public can either be provided in this file or will be fetched directly from the server.
+* `enabledProtocols=protocol1,procotol2` - Force SSL protocol version list with a comma separated list with no space.
+Default is TLSv1,TLSv1.1,TLSv1.2
+* `enabledCipherSuites=cipher1,cipher2` - Enable only the given list of ciphers suites for this connection.
+Default is to allow all cipher suites supported by the running JVM

 Building and testing
 --------------------